-[Comments off microphone] Then I say, are there some 21 MR. BUTLER:

-But as far as the principles and the way in which you're talking about going forward with this section of this report, I support that.
-I have no problem on that.

-7 We talk a lot about, you know, how do we 8 coordinate care, get the benefit of understanding how siloed 9 payment structures break up health systems and all that kind 10 of stuff, and then we get to rural health and we stop 11 talking about all those things.
-And so I just wonder if 12 there's a way that we could learn more about that.

-So having said that, then, I also would just say you look at the agenda between now and next summer and it's huge, and I really wouldn't prioritize that over a lot of the other things that we're doing.

-MR. HACKBARTH: So, I've been trying to sort of map out in my own mind what our collective thought process is here, sort of what are the logical steps that we are going through, not necessarily in a one, two, three, four way, but more meandering right now.
-So I'm going to try to pick up on things that different Commissioners said.
+- 1 out for them and what could we learn there that might be - 2 relevant and applicable to urban areas and/or vice-versa? - 3 Maybe that's a little bit of what you're saying. - 4 But as far as the principles and the way in which - 5 you're talking about going forward with this section of this - 6 report, I support that.
+I have no problem on that. - 7 We talk a lot about, you know, how do we - 8 coordinate care, get the benefit of understanding how siloed - 9 payment structures break up health systems and all that kind - 10 of stuff, and then we get to rural health and we stop - 11 talking about all those things.
+And so I just wonder if - 12 there's a way that we could learn more about that. - So having said that, then, I also would just say - 14 you look at the agenda between now and next summer and it's - 15 huge, and I really wouldn't prioritize that over a lot of - 16 the other things that we're doing. - MR. HACKBARTH: So, I've been trying to sort of - 18 map out in my own mind what our collective thought process - 19 is here, sort of what are the logical steps that we are - 20 going through, not necessarily in a one, two, three, four - 21 way, but more meandering right now.
+So I'm going to try to - 22 pick up on things that different Commissioners said.

-1 Kate said we could think of the principles as a 2 target, and based on what I heard, there's sort of broad 3 agreement, okay, this is a good description of the target that we ought to be shooting for when we look at rural 4 5 delivery.
-So that's good.
-6 Then we've got data that Adaeze and Jeff have 7 reported to us assessing how close we are to that target, and we see some differences.
-8 9 The next question raised by Mike is, how compelling are those differences?
-Yes, they are 10 statistically significant, but are they significant enough 11 12 to warrant action, and Mike suggested the "first, do no 13 harm" principle.
-14 DR. CHERNEW: [Off microphone]

-MR. HACKBARTH: Yes.
-Well, in fact, that's going 15 16 to be my next step.
-Let's stipulate that we've got some 17 differences.
-There are different types of tools, potentially, at our disposal to redress differences where 18 they exist.
-Some of them have more costs and risks 19 attendant to them than others.
-So one type of tool is 20 simply better, more accurate reporting so all of the 21 22 participants in the system know where they stand and maybe
+- 1 Kate said we could think of the principles as a - 2 target, and based on what I heard, there's sort of broad - 3 agreement, okay, this is a good description of the target - 4 that we ought to be shooting for when we look at rural - 5 delivery.
+So that's good. - Then we've got data that Adaeze and Jeff have - 7 reported to us assessing how close we are to that target, - 8 and we see some differences. - 9 The next question raised by Mike is, how - 10 compelling are those differences?
+Yes, they are - 11 statistically significant, but are they significant enough - 12 to warrant action, and Mike suggested the "first, do no - 13 harm" principle. - DR. CHERNEW: [Off microphone] - MR. HACKBARTH: Yes.
+Well, in fact, that's going - 16 to be my next step.
+Let's stipulate that we've got some - 17 differences.
+There are different types of tools, - 18 potentially, at our disposal to redress differences where - 19 they exist.
+Some of them have more costs and risks - 20 attendant to them than others.
+So one type of tool is - 21 simply better, more accurate reporting so all of the - 22 participants in the system know where they stand and maybe